akai-org/AKAI_Discord_Bot/README.md

 ### Installation

 Just create a fork and start coding :)
-Please check the JDA Repo for further information on how to use the API
+Please check the JDA Repo for further information on how to use the AP

-### Hosting

-I suggest using DigitalOcean Droplets - you can get a Droplet for just 5$ a month